 As previously described, the 195-acre Portola Center site will include a 58-unit affordable senior housing project.
-This project will accommodate extremely low/very low and low-income households and, based on discussions with the developer, the City has assumed that 25 of the units will be affordable to extremely low/very low-income households, 32 will be affordable to low-income households, and 1 (the manager's unit) will be affordable to above moderate-income households.
+This project will accommodate extremely low/very low and low-income households and, based on discussions with the developer, the City has assumed that 25 of the units will be affordable to extremely City of Lake Forest GENERAL PLAN | Revised Adopted Housing Element Background Report | Page BR-108 low/very low-income households, 32 will be affordable to low-income households, and 1 (the manager's unit) will be affordable to above moderate-income households.